 In fact, it makes sense to use a popular channel like this to effectively engage with people in a sector that relies so much on effective communication.
 With integrated EHR/EMR systems, a customized mobile app could become the single most important point of contact between healthcare providers and patients.

 The data a healthcare provider can access, with permission, from a mobile app can be used in a number of ways to improve patient care.
 On top of that, mobile apps can be used to provide services like teleconsultations and e-prescriptions.

 Demigos CEO - Expert Opinion

 “The COVID-19 pandemic has had a huge impact on the global healthcare system and the pace of its digitalization.
 The necessity to effectively address new challenges has boosted the adoption of healthcare software solutions worldwide.
 Patient expectations have greatly evolved as well.
 For medical institutions and other businesses in the healthcare arena, these factors have become a true game-changer.

 Today, we can see that they tend to consolidate, so big players become even bigger.
 But no organization will be able to keep a leadership position without embracing the latest health technologies.
 If a healthcare provider wants to ensure the quality of patient care that meets the current market demands, it just has to reimagine its business model and prioritize innovation.
 There’s no other way.” — Ivan Dunskiy

 You can trust us with your project

-If you’re interested in building the future of healthcare technology, Demigos has leading-edge experience as a healthtech vendor.
+If you’re interested in building the future of healthcare technology and want to use current medical trends, Demigos has leading-edge experience as a healthtech vendor.
 We build EMR/EHR systems, hospital management platforms, and customized healthcare applications that meet up-to-date regulatory requirements.
 Armed with the latest technologies, we develop features that future-proof your company and help you keep up with a rapidly developing healthcare industry.
 Check our leading-edge healthtech products for global clients - we can do the same for you.